Influence of threshold effects induced by charmed meson rescattering: Coupled-channel effects in the dipion transitions

-The lineshapes of the differential cross sections also show some nontrivial phenomena.
-We display the results at several center of mass energy points, as illustrated in Fig.~\ref{totxs}.
-For $J/\psi\pi$ distribution, there is a mini cusp appeared around $DD^*$ threshold at $\sqrt{s}= 4.26$ GeV.
-With the continuous growth of the energy, the contributions of $\mathcal{M}^{II}$, $\mathcal{M}^{III}$ and $\mathcal{M}^{IV}$ become more and more significant, and the cusp around $D^*D^*$ is emerging, but the cusp around $DD^*$ is fading since the energy is leading away from the favorable region of the TS of $\mathcal{M}^{I}$.
-For $\psi^\prime\pi$ and $h_c\pi$ distributions, the $D^*D^*$ cusp has already showed up around $\sqrt{s}= 4.26$ GeV and $4.36$ GeV.
-Apart from this, there is $DD^*$ ($Z_c(3900)$) but no $D^*D^*$($Z_c(4020)$) threshold bump obtained in $J/\psi\pi$ distribution, which is in agreement with the experimental observations~\cite{Ablikim:2013mio,Liu:2013dau}.
-In $\hpp$ final states, there are a distinct $Z_c(4020)$ and an obscure $Z_c(3900)$ observed in experiment, which could also be understood from the above discussions, since the experimental data samples are collected at the center of mass energies from $3.9$ to $4.42$ GeV~\cite{Ablikim:2013wzq}, correspondingly in our model the favorable production region for $Z_c(4020)$ and $Z_c(3900)$ is changing in this range.
+The line shapes of differential cross sections also show some extraordinary phenomena.
+We display the results at several center of mass energy points in Fig.~\ref{totxs}.
+For $J/\psi\pi$ distribution, a mini cusp appeared around the $DD^*$ threshold at $\sqrt{s}= 4.26$ GeV.
+With the continuous growth of the energy, the contributions of $\mathcal{M}^{II}$, $\mathcal{M}^{III}$ and $\mathcal{M}^{IV}$ become more and more significant, and the cusp around $D^*D^*$ is emerging, but the cusp around $DD^*$ is fading since the energy is running away from the favorable region where TS of $\mathcal{M}^{I}$ plays an important role.
+For $\psi^\prime\pi$ and $h_c\pi$ distributions, the $D^*D^*$ cusp has already showed up around $\sqrt{s}= 4.26$ and $4.36$ GeV in Fig.~\ref{totxs}(f) (compared with Ref.~\cite{Ablikim:2013wzq}), although we concluded that the strength of the cusps are sensitive to energies.
+To compensate for the deficiency of this simplified scenario, it seems that we need some proper interferences between the tree diagrams and $THH$ loops.
+This seems to be possible, since the tree diagrams will only affect the energy region around $M_{\psi(4160)}$ according to the Breit-Wigner function Eq.~(\ref{bw4160}), a proper destructive interference will possibly flatten out the bump around $\psi(4160)$.
+On the other hand, for $\psipp$ and $\hpp$ final states, as the $\psi(4160)$ structure is already smeared, the interference may possibly make it show up again and change the $D_1D$ cusp structure.
+With the center of mass energy increasing, the contribution from some other higher charmonia, such as $\psi(4415)$, will be involved. $\psi(4415)$ also stays close to the thresholds of $TH$, but these couplings are $D$ wave, whose contribution will be higher order and the cusps are expected to be weakened.
+If we take into account $S$-$D$ mixing between charmonia, $\psi(4415)$ can also couple to $TH$ via $S$ wave.
+Since its mass is closer to $D_1D^*$ compared with $D_1D$, it will strengthen $\mathcal{M}^{II}$ and then strengthen the $D^*D^*$ cusp.
+This may also compensate for the deficiency appearing in the $h_c\pi\pi$ channel.
+However, since we cannot give reliable estimations of the pertinent couplings for the moment, these are just some qualitative speculations.